 We plan to extend our framework so that the schedules are planned for multiple sensing periods.
-We also want to improve the integer program to take into account heterogeneous sensors from both energy and node characteristics point of views.
-Finally, it would be interesting to implement the PeCO protocol using a sensor-testbed to evaluate it in real world applications.
+We also want to improve our integer program to take into account heterogeneous sensors from both energy and node characteristics point of views.
+Finally, it would be interesting to implement our protocol using a sensor-testbed to evaluate it in real world applications.